poype/ddia/cass4.md

 Use `NetworkTopologyStrategy` when you have (or plan to have) your cluster deployed across multiple datacenters.
 This strategy specifies how many replicas you want in each datacenter.

-`NetworkTopologyStrategy` places replicas in the same datacenter by walking the ring clockwise until reaching the first node in another rack. `NetworkTopologyStrategy` attempts to place replicas on distinct racks because nodes in the same rack often fail at the same time due to power, cooling, or network issues.
+`NetworkTopologyStrategy` places replicas in the same datacenter by walking the ring clockwise until reaching the first node in **another rack**. `NetworkTopologyStrategy` attempts to place replicas **on distinct racks** because nodes in the same rack often fail at the same time due to power, cooling, or network issues.

-##### how many replicas to configure in each datacenter
+##### How many replicas to configure in each datacenter

 When deciding how many replicas to configure in each datacenter, the two primary considerations are (1) being able to satisfy reads locally, without incurring cross data-center latency, and (2) failure scenarios.